 Discussion

-Taken together, our data leads to a molecular mechanism that explains why some clinical isolates produce rhamnolipids and swarm while the others do not (Fig. 7): The rhamnolipid producers typically grow fast and maintain redox homeostasis due to their greater abilities to degrade ROS; by contrast, the non-producers grow slowly with reduced TCA cycle activity and increased oxidative stress.
-Since H2O2 exposure significantly decreased expression of the key quorum-sensing genes (LasI, LasR, RhlI, RhlR, PqsA and PqsR) (Mohamed et al, 2020), we hypothesized that, for the non-producers with intact quorum-sensing genes, their expressions might be inhibited in response to oxidative stress, which consequently abolishes rhamnolipid production and swarming.
-Considering quorum sensing regulates hundreds of P. aeruginosa genes (Lequette et al, 2006), shutting down quorum-sensing control might be a mechanism to save energy and divert precious resources to cell maintenance and oxidative stress responses.
-It was reported that Lon protease can repress both LasR/LasI and RhlR/RhlI quorum sensing systems (Takaya et al, 2008); we suspect that the negative regulation of rhamnolipid production by oxidative stress is mediated by the Lon protease, which is upregulated by oxidative stress and inhibits quorum-sensing responses.
+Taken together, our data leads to a molecular mechanism that explains the swarming diversity in clinical isolates and why this feature is selected in evolution (Fig. 7): The rhamnolipid producers typically grow fast and maintain redox homeostasis due to their greater abilities to degrade ROS; by contrast, the non-producers grow slowly with reduced TCA cycle activity due to increased oxidative stress.
+This diversity could explain why cheators would fail to invade rhamnolipids producing population in s swarm, where the metabolic constrains favor this cooperative behavior.
+The loss of rhamnolipid production could be due to missing genes that code for quorum-sensing regulators or metabolic regulators (Table 1).
+By comparing growth curve and metabolomes of our clinical strains, we revealed that rhamnolipid non-producers generally have slower growth and perturbed TCA cycle and amino acid metabolism.

-We showed diversity of swarming and rhamnolipid production across clinical isolates of P. aeruginosa and provided mechanistic explanations that underlie the observed diversity.
-The diversity is partially attributed to the loss of genes essential to both phenotypes, such as those encoding flagellar proteins and quorum-sensing regulators (Table 1).
-Rhamnolipid non-producers generally have slower growth and perturbed TCA cycle and amino acid metabolism.
 We demonstrate that these metabolic perturbations coincide with disrupted redox homeostasis, which is possibly caused by loss of genes that encode ROS detoxification functions (#give examples found here#).
 All our clinical strains were isolated from hospitalized patients, a host-associated environment where we may expect redox stresses such as ROS imposed by the immune system in their fight against pathogens (Puertollano et al, 2011).
-Non-producers of rhamnolipids seem less capable of dealing with such oxidative stresses, and it remains unclear what pressures might have selected for this loss of function in vivo.
+Non-producers of rhamnolipids seem less capable of dealing with such oxidative stresses, and it remains unclear what selected for this loss of function in vivo.
 Rhamnolipid production remains, nonetheless, relatively frequent across the phylogenetic tree.
 The genes for rhamnolipid biosynthesis (rhlA, rhlB, rhlC) remain conserved across all of our clinical isolations even in non-producers, suggesting that the loss of rhamnolipid production results from broader metabolic adaptations such as oxidative stress responses.

+We found that rhamnolipid producers could remove environmental H2O2 faster than non-producers.
+Since H2O2 exposure significantly decreased expression of the key quorum-sensing genes (LasI, LasR, RhlI, RhlR, PqsA and PqsR) (Mohamed et al, 2020), we hypothesized that, for the non-producers with intact quorum-sensing genes, their expressions might be inhibited in response to oxidative stress, which consequently abolishes rhamnolipid production and swarming.
+Considering quorum sensing regulates hundreds of P. aeruginosa genes (Lequette et al, 2006), shutting down quorum-sensing control might be a mechanism to save energy and divert precious resources to cell maintenance and oxidative stress responses.
+It was reported that Lon protease can repress both LasR/LasI and RhlR/RhlI quorum sensing systems (Takaya et al, 2008); we suspect that oxidative stress inhibits quorum-sensing responses through Lon protease, further abolishing rhamnolipid production